Airtnp/Notes/Papers/System/mesos.md

 * no minimum allocation: use resources as soon as it allocates
   * lack of minimum allocation constraint implies the ability of the framework to scale up (adding more resources)
   * no wait for reaching a given minimum allocation, start/complete its job earlier
-* scale down: grab opprtunistically the available resources
+* scale down: grab opportunistically the available resources
   * release with little negative impact
 * do not accept unknown resources: not accept resources they cannot use
-  * most allocation policies will account for allthe resources that a framework owns when deciding which framework to offer resources to next
+  * most allocation policies will account for all the resources that a framework owns when deciding which framework to offer resources to next
     * [[N: not enforced...]]